Fibula (brooch): Hinge

 In the late 1st century BC or early 1st century AD, a new design appeared in some bow type fibulae.
 A separate pin was attached to the head-end of the bow with a small hinge.
 In the second half of the 1st century AD, hinges were introduced to plate type fibulae.
 One or two small plaques were cast on the back of the plate, and a pin was attached to them by a small hinge.
 Previously, plate-type fibulae had bilateral springs attached to the back.
 In the 3rd century AD, the hinge was placed in the centre of a long transverse bar, creating the famous crossbow fibula design.
 A few fibulae from a much earlier date also had hinges, although this design feature was very rare and soon died out for nearly five centuries.
 For example, the Asia Minor Decorated Arc Fibula (Blinkenberg Type XII Variation 16) dates to the 5th century BC.

 Different types of fibula construction were used contemporaneously.
 Though the introduction of the hinge was later than the introduction of the spring, the spring remained in use long after the hinge was introduced.
 Therefore, a given fibula with a hinge is not necessarily more recent than one with a spring.

 Use

 Fibulae were originally used to fasten clothing.
 They represent an improvement on the earlier straight pin which was less secure and could fall out.
 While the head of the earlier straight pin was often decorated, the bow or plate of the fibula provided a much increased scope for decoration.
 Among some cultures, different fibula designs had specific symbolic meanings.
 They could refer to a status or profession such as single woman, married woman, man, warrior, or chief.
 Some Roman-era fibulae may symbolize specific ranks or positions in the Roman legions or auxiliary.
 In some cultures, fibulae were worn in pairs and could be linked by a length of chain.
-The Romans also used fibulas to fasten the foreskin above the penis, thus hiding the glans, this was done both to show modesty and in the belief that it helped preserve the voice.